-Services that our plan pays for What you must pay Physical exam (Routine) In addition to the "Annual Wellness Exam" preventive visit, you are covered for the following exam once per year: Comprehensive preventive medicine evaluation and management, including an age and gender appropriate history, examination, and counseling/anticipatory guidance/risk factor reduction interventions. \$0 copay Physician/provider services, including doctor's office visits The plan will cover the following services: • Medically necessary health care or surgery services given in places such as: • physician's office • certified ambulatory surgical center • hospital outpatient department • Consultation, diagnosis, and treatment by a specialist • Basic hearing and balance exams given by your primary care provider, if your doctor orders it to see whether you need treatment • Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for members in certain rural areas or other places approved by Medicare. • Telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home • Telehealth services to diagnose, evaluate, or treat symptoms of a stroke • Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: • you're not a new patient and • the check-in isn't related to an office visit in the past 7 days and • the check-in doesn't lead to an office visit within 24 hours or the soonest available appointment \$0 copay Prior authorization and/or referral may be required This benefit is continued on the next page.
+Services that our plan pays for What you must pay Physician/provider services, including doctor's office \$0 сорау visits Prior authorization and/or referral may The plan will cover the following services: be required Medically necessary health care or surgery services given in places such as: physician's office certified ambulatory surgical center hospital outpatient department Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams given by your primary care provider, if your doctor orders it to find out whether you need treatment Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for members in certain rural areas or other places approved by Medicare.
+Telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Telehealth services for members with a substance use disorder or co-occurring mental health disorder Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: you're not a new patient and the check-in isn't related to an office visit in the past 7 days and the check-in doesn't lead to an office visit within 24-hours or the soonest available appointment This benefit is continued on the next page.

-Services that our plan pays for What you must pay Physician/provider services, including doctor's office visits (continued) Evaluation of video and/or images you send to your doctor and interpretation and follow-up by your doctor within 24 hours if: \$0 copay Prior authorization and/or referral may be required o you're not a new patient and the evaluation isn't related to an office visit in the past 7 days and the evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, the Internet, or electronic health record if you're not a new patient Second opinion by another network provider before a medical procedure • Non-routine dental care.
-Covered services are limited to: o surgery of the jaw or related structures, setting fractures of the jaw or facial bones, pulling teeth before radiation treatments of neoplastic cancer, or services that would be covered when provided by a physician.
+Services that our plan pays for What you must pay Physician/provider services, including doctor's office \$0 сорау visits (continued) Evaluation of video and/or images you send to your doctor and interpretation and follow-up by your doctor within 24-hours if: Prior authorization and/or referral may be required you're not a new patient and the evaluation isn't related to an office visit in the past 7 days and the evaluation doesn't lead to an office visit within 24-hours or the soonest available appointment Consultation your doctor has with other doctors by phone, the Internet, or electronic health record if you're not a new patient Second opinion by another network provider before surgery • Non-routine dental care.
+Covered services are limited to: ${\circ}~$ surgery of the jaw or related structures, ${\circ}~$ setting fractures of the jaw or facial bones, pulling teeth before radiation treatments of neoplastic cancer, or services that would be covered when provided by a physician.